Introducing this Tariqa

 The exact details of those practical limitations for us–as Jews bound by the (Orthodox) Halakha–really need to be discussed here in our group as there are areas of controversy and divergence in the interpretation of the permissable, the forbidden, and the desirable elements of authentically-Jewish Sufism.

-Our Orthodox character does not stop us from being promoters of religious co-existence, or indeed: loving and warm in our relationship to those who are not Jewish, or towards those who are not observant according to the Halakha as we see it—but it does mean that we follow that Halakha as it would be defined by our models: R.Baḥya Ibn Pequda, R.Abraham HeḤasid, R.Abraham ben HaRambam, R.Obadyah Maimuni, and R.David ben Joshua Maimuni.
+Our predominantly Orthodox character does not stop us from being promoters of religious co-existence, or indeed: loving and warm in our relationship to those who are not Jewish, or towards those who are not observant according to the Halakha as we see it—but it does mean that we follow that Halakha as it would be defined by our models: R.Baḥya Ibn Pequda, R.Abraham HeḤasid, R.Abraham ben HaRambam, R.Obadyah Maimuni, and R.David ben Joshua Maimuni.

 It is my belief and hope that, if the group is kept private and selective till it has become secure in its principles and exclusively Jewish modus operandi, then we may become sufficiently secure in our agreed and shared “mission” that we can open our Facebook Group membership to a wider learning community of observers,learners,teachers,and commentators— from Islam, from other non-Jewish Sufi traditions, and from other religions.
 At some point, the Group’s Facebook Page may become open to the general public—but the time for that is not yet.
 We need to build the sukka and prepare the meal before we invite the guests.